Water in crawl spaces and wet crawl spaces

-Is it coming from yard sprinklers, rain water from the roof, down the driveway, from underground, etc.?
+Is it coming from yard sprinklers, rainwater from the roof, down the driveway, from underground, etc.?

-In many cases this starts with roof gutters and downspouts.
+In many cases, this starts with roof gutters and downspouts.
 Water usually should not be allowed to run off the roof anywhere it wants.
 It should be brought down where it can be handled.
 Gutters then need to be inspected and cleaned periodically; they have a way of being plugged up when they are needed the most.
 Catch basins located at low “swampy” spots in the yard are good collectors.
 Paved gutters are sometimes helpful but only for surface runoff.

 Sometimes the source of water problems is in water moving beneath the ground and out of sight.
 This water can be collected by means of a french drain, weep drain, or subterranean drain.
 This drain intercepts the water below the ground.
 The difficulty with this type of drain is in deciding where to put it and how deep.
-Since no one can see what is going on beneath the ground some uncertain judgements have to be made.
+Since no one can see what is going on beneath the ground some uncertain judgments have to be made.
 Probably, almost any drainage problem could be solved by a large enough system.
 However, as a french drain goes deeper, the cost goes up more than proportionately.

 Finally, the water collected has to be conducted away to a safe point of discharge.
 It may be necessary, in some more advanced cases, to provide yard drains to the street.
-These are really quite simple to install and very inexpensive, but do require a weekend or two of your time.
+These are really quite simple to install and very inexpensive but do require a weekend or two of your time.
 Trench digging will be required and should be attempted only by those with strength and stamina.